 A double battle?
 That wasn’t what I had been expecting.
 Panicking, I turned to Criss.

 She seemed to recognize my fear before I said anything.
 “He means you each get to use two Pokémon each.
-Double battles aren’t allowed in the Kanto league.”
+Double battles aren’t allowed in the Indigo League yet.”

-I gulped and nodded before heading to my own square.
+I gulped and nodded before shrugging my backpack off and heading to my own square.
 I had known that.
 But why had I forgotten?
 Maybe I just wasn’t cut out for this kind of stuff.
 Who knew what else I might forget?
 My mind raced along this train of thought while the referee announced the rules and Brock sent out a Geodude.
 Finally I shook my head to clear my thoughts.
 No, I was prepared.
 I could do this.

 They never taught us anything about battling in school, deciding to leave that to the specialized Pokémon training universities, but I had read numerous books on the subject.
 Geodude was a rock and ground-type.
-Its stone body made it almost completely invulnerable to most physical attacks, except fighting-type ones.
+Its stone body made it almost invulnerable to most physical attacks, except the strength and precision of fighting-types.
 If I used water and psychic-type moves, though, everything would be fine.

 Strengthening my resolve once more, I confidently grabbed a Poké Ball from my belt.